 Before ending this blog post I would like to tell you about my knee injury.
 It was my plan to film the rides and our stay here in Montecatini but I did not sit on a bike for 30 days before our vacation to this place.
 Actually, I was pretty sure that I would not be able to ride the bike at all here but things did get much better in the last couple of days, however not enough to ride as much as we would like.

-I stopped my cycling career at the age of 22 due to this knee injury and that is why Figata Ciclismo cycling apparel is all about "Italian Memories" because that is all I have left.
+I stopped my cycling career at the age of 22 due to this knee injury and that is why Figata Ciclismo cycling jerseys and bib shorts is all about "Italian Memories" because that is all I have left.

 Thank you for reading this post about the introduction to Pistoia and Montecatini Terme.
 I will soon come back with another post in details about cycling routes and mountains.